Fashion Designer

 what do companies look for in designers?

-Asked by pinkbling about 11 years ago
+Asked by pinkbling over 12 years ago

 For a junior designer / design assistant, they look for the right work attitude - wilingness to work hard and do grunt work (fashion is hardly glamorous!), detail orientedness and overall dependability.
 For more senior designers, brands generally look for a commercial sensibility and merchandising skills.